Skip to main content

 • Quantity: 6

-Budieggs Wool Dryer Balls are durable and strong.
-We have no doubt that these dryer balls will last for 1,000 loads or longer.
+Budieggs Wool Dryer Balls are the best brand to buy overall.
+They’re durable and strong; we have no doubt that these will last for 1,000 loads or more.
 The Budieggs contain no chemicals and claim to be hypoallergenic, which is great for sensitive skin.

 The Budieggs have better drying power than the rest of the products we tested and left laundry really soft.
 In our lab testing, the Budieggs left T-shirts slightly damp to the touch after a single load, but that was true with every product we tested.
 The comforter we dried was also damp in the middle, but our testing found that most comforters did not dry completely without the use of tennis balls, even with longer drying times and higher dry settings.